 Horseback riding offers a perspective on Park City's mountain landscape that hiking and biking cannot replicate.
-The elevated vantage point, the rhythm of the horse's movement, and the pace that allows genuine observation of surroundings create an experience rooted in the region's ranching heritage.
+The connection between rider and equine, the elevated vantage point, and the gentle movement of the animal create an experience rooted in the region's ranching heritage.

 Where to Ride